-This painful condition can require months of care depending on the severity of it.
+This painful condition can require months of care depending on its severity of it.
 I know, because it happened to me, twice.

-If it is not the disc, than what is it?
+If it is not the disc then what is it?

 Correcting the reason for the herniated disc will allow it to heal and the body should take care of the rest.

 How should you care for a disc problem?

 A proper mechanical evaluation is required to do this.
 Sometimes, when someone is in acute pain, they cannot tolerate a full evaluation, so waiting for the pain to decrease is a good idea, however, ignoring that there is a problem once you are moving better or medicating it is a foolish approach since it will not fix itself.

 Chiropractors are best trained to diagnose disc and movement-based issues in our bodies.
 Acute episodes can be effectively managed with a flexion-distraction table, sometimes called a Cox table, named after the doctor who developed the technique.
 Foot orthotics are quite helpful in managing patients who are asymmetrically built and corrective manipulations, as well as exercises, can retrain your gait, reducing the shearing forces that created the herniated discs in the first place in the lower back.